-- Students must meet the requirements of the college course (placement testing scores, ACT scores), if applicable, in order to enroll in dual credit.
+- Students must meet the requirements of the college course (placement testing scores, SAT/ACT scores), if applicable, in order to enroll in dual credit.

-- Students must follow the enrollment and withdraw deadlines set by LLCC.
+- Students must follow the enrollment and withdrawal deadlines set by LLCC.

-- Students should activate their account, then verify their dual credit registration via WebAdvisor.
+- Students should activate their account, and then verify their dual credit registration via WebAdvisor.